Rezzzero/financial-accounting/readme.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the [MIT License](https://choosealicense.com/licenses/mit/).
+For more details, please visit the [MIT License page](https://choosealicense.com/licenses/mit/).

 ## Author